groves/groves.github.io/content/posts/joy_of_text.md

 Beyond supporting these kinds of text tools, we also need to be able to use multiple tools simultaneously.
 [Modern terminal emulators][kitty] allow the [creation and layout][kitty layout] of multiple terminal panes in a single OS window.
-[Terminal multiplexers][tmux] allow the same thing in any terminal emulator that doesn't support it natively.
+[Terminal multiplexers][tmux] allow the same thing in terminal emulators that don't support it natively.
 Using multiple terminal panes managed by either of these systems lets us bring multiple text-based tools to a shared "workbench".

 [kitty]: https://sw.kovidgoyal.net/kitty/
 [kitty layout]: https://sw.kovidgoyal.net/kitty/overview/#layouts
 [tmux]: https://github.com/tmux/tmux/wiki

+(TKTK screenrecording of this in kitty)

 With this workbench approach, we can have an editor in one pane, a shell for running the compiler in a second, and a script running the server we're developing showing its logs in a third.
 Through the [scripting exposed by the terminal][kitty scripting] we can bind a keystroke to [rexecute the last command run in a shell][reterm] without leaving our editor pane.